agentflare-ai/agentml/README.md

 ## Remote Agent Communication

-> IOProcessors for HTTP and WebSockets are functional in `agentmlx`, enabling distributed agent communication.

-AgentML is designed for distributed agent communication using the W3C SCXML `IOProcessor` interface.
-This will enable agents to communicate across processes and networks using standard protocols like HTTP and WebSockets.
+AgentML supports distributed agent communication using the W3C SCXML `IOProcessor` interface.
+Agents can communicate across processes and networks using standard protocols like HTTP and WebSockets.

 ```xml
 <state id="notify_remote_agent">